All Episodes

 As I said, I went long in that last segment.

-This was going to be very short.
+This is going to be very short.

 Hi.